KeyboardKit/KeyboardKitPro/README.md

 ## Documentation

-The [online documentation][Documentation] has more information, getting-started guides, articles, code examples, etc.
+The [online documentation][Documentation] has a detailed article for each feature, a thorough getting-started guide, code samples, etc. You can also build it from the source code to get better formatting.

+> [!NOTE]
+> The online documentation is updated for KeyboardKit 9.0 RC 1.
+Documentation for KeyboardKit 8 can be built from the source code.